kkokotero/BohemianServer/README.md

 ## Using Middleware in Requests

+Bohemian Server allows you to incorporate two types of middleware:

+- **Custom middleware:** Your own functions for specific tasks (e.g., logging, validation).
+- **Pre-existing utilities:** Built-in middleware, such as handling CORS.

-To demonstrate how to incorporate middleware, the following example adds a function that logs each incoming request to the console:
+In the following example, a middleware that logs each incoming request to the console is added:

 ```typescript
 import server from 'bohemian-server/core';